If it’s endless sunshine and luxury service you have come to Abu Dhabi to enjoy, then you won’t be disappointed.

-Here we’ll take you on a run through all of the areas of Abu Dhabi boasting beach frontage and what you can expect in terms of hotels – luxury and value options for visitors to Abu Dhabi.
+Here we’ll guide you through all of the areas of Abu Dhabi boasting beach frontage and what you can expect in terms of hotels – luxury and value options for visitors to Abu Dhabi.

-Please note this page contains affiliate links.
-If you book a hotel through one of our links we may make a commission at no additional cost to you.
+This page contains affiliate links.
+If you book a hotel through one of our links, we may make a commission.

 Beach Hotels in Abu Dhabi – Saadiyat Island

 We’ll start with the luxury resorts lining the coast of Saadiyat Island.
-The hotels along the Saadiyat Island coast enjoy natural soft, white sand and crashing waves from the Arabian Gulf.
+The hotels along Saadiyat Beach enjoy the natural soft, white sand and crashing waves from the Arabian Gulf.